dashersw/cote/README.md

 It's the magic and the lost link for microservices.
 Without any configuration, you can expose APIs directly to the front-end.

 `Sockend` supports socket.io rooms.
-All you need to do is prefix the topic with `roomname::`.
+All you need to do is add `@roomname` to the published topic.

 ```js
 const randomPublisher = new cote.Publisher({